How to cut fabric straight

 Differences between the three types of fabric result from how the manufacturers produce them.

-Knitted fabric made of one continuous thread being looped back and forth.
+Knit fabric made of one continuous thread being looped back and forth.
 Manufacturers make knit fabric using a series of needles to loop and interlock fibers.
 Knits stretch vertically and horizontally, and the amount of stretch differs.

 Non-woven fabrics (such as felt or fusible interfacing) are bonded together mechanically, thermally, or chemically.
 They are flat, porous sheets that are made directly from separate fibers or from molten plastic or plastic film.